Prozac Nation (film): Release

-The film had its world premiere at the Toronto International Film Festival on September 8, 2001 (three days before the 9/11 terrorist attack); distribution rights were acquired by Miramax Films with the intent of giving the film a wider theatrical release.
+Prozac Nation had its world premiere at the Toronto International Film Festival on September 8, 2001 (three days before the September 11 attacks); distribution rights were acquired by Miramax Films with the intent of giving the film a wider theatrical release.
 Months of subsequent test screenings and re-edits of the film never led to a broad commercial release.
-The film was released in Norway, Skjoldbjærg's native country, in August 2003, but it never had a national release in the U.S. market.
-It premiered on the Starz! channel on March 19, 2005, and was released on DVD on July 5, 2005.
+It was released in Norway, Skjoldbjærg's native country, on August 22, 2003.
+The film was never given a theatrical release in the United States, where it instead premiered on the Starz! channel on March 19, 2005, and was released on DVD on July 5, 2005.

 Frank Deasy, who co-wrote the screenplay, offered his opinion to The Guardian on Miramax's failure to release the film:

 Reception

-The film received generally negative reviews, scoring a 29% on the film aggregate site Rotten Tomatoes.
+The film received a generally negative reception upon release, scoring 28% on Rotten Tomatoes, based on 25 reviews.
+Todd McCarthy of Variety felt it had a "precise visual style" and that Ricci gave a "smart performance", but criticised some of the editing choices and its overall inability to explore the nuances of depression.
+In a similarly mixed review, Slant Magazine's Ed Gonzalez felt the visuals were "contrived" and owed more to films like Requiem for a Dream than to director Skjoldbjærg's own vision, but said of Ricci, "[she's] splendid when the atomic bomb inside her character's head goes off", further commending her chemistry with co-star Lange.

 Soundtrack

 What follows is a list of the songs that were played according to the end credits.